p4zuu/p4zuu.github.io/_posts/2021-02-16-memory-exploration.md

 ```

 This is function prologue, so this address is used in a `call 0xffffffff813ee0a0` in kernel space, `this will transfer
 control to the target address, and begin execution there.
-Overwriting the tty_ioctl frame with another one will be the
+So, overwriting the tty_ioctl frame with another one will be
-code execution primitive.`
+how we get code execution.`
 The classic `commit_creds(prepare_kernel_cred(0))` should work.

 ```c